LaszloLueck/Pihole2Influx/README.md

 - <a href="https://www.influxdata.com/" target="_blank">InfluxDb</a> - installation and runnable system.
 Create and manage time series databases
 - <a href="https://grafana.com/" target="_blank">Grafana</a> - installation and runnable system.
 Create and manage dashboards.

 Docker is no need.
-You can build and run the complete system, if you have the following things on your machine:
+You can build and run the complete system, please follow the instructions as described in the <a href="install.md">installation documentation</a>.
-- <a href="https://dotnet.microsoft.com/download/dotnet-core/3.1" target="_blank">Microsoft .Net Core SDK</a> (at least 3.1) for build and test
-- Change to the directory where the code is (best case where the dck_pihole2influx.sln is).
-- Run dotnet build
-- If that was finished ...
-- Run dotnet run

-But hey, there is much more fun to run this piece of code in a fancy docker container! ;) How?
-Look at the <a href="install.md">installation manual</a>!

 ## Specs
 The tool is written with C# but the used language is not so important, because the tool runs completely in a docker-container and you can run it everywhere where docker runs.